Futuria: Crafting a Human-First Brand for an AI Consultancy

 I led the branding process for Futuria: a new to the scene SaaS company

-specializing in AI-driven solutions.
+specialising in AI-driven solutions.

 Project overview: